-High, mitigated to Low: Unmitigated health risk to U.S. personnel is high year round for hepatitis A and typhoid/paratyphoid fever, and moderate for diarrhea-protozoal.
-Mitigation strategies in place include immunization, consumption of approved food, water, and ice; hand washing; and applied food/water safety mechanisms.
-U.S. Personnel did not drink untreated water, and vaccination for Hepatitis A is required for deployment into the CENTCOM Area or Responsibility (AOR).
+High, mitigated to Low: Unmitigated health risk to U.S. personnel is High year round for hepatitis A and typhoid/paratyphoid fever, and Moderate for diarrhea-protozoal.
+Mitigation was in place to reduce the risks to Low.
 Hepatitis A, typhoid/paratyphoid fever, and diarrhea-protozoal disease may cause prolonged illness in a small percentage of personnel (less than 1% per month).
-Although much rarer, other potential diseases in this area that are also considered a moderate risk include: hepatitis E, diarrhea-cholera, and brucellosis.
+Although much rarer, other potential diseases in this area that are also considered a Moderate risk include: hepatitis E, diarrhea-cholera, and brucellosis.

-Variable, unmitigated; Low, mitigated: The overall unmitigated short-term risk associated with food borne and waterborne diseases are considered high (bacterial diarrhea, hepatitis A, typhoid/paratyphoid fever) to moderate (diarrhea-cholera, diarrhea-protozoal, brucellosis) to low (hepatitis E) if local food or water is consumed.
-Preventive Medicine measures reduced the risk to low.
-Confidence in the health risk estimate was high.
+Low: The overall unmitigated short-term risk associated with food borne and waterborne diseases are considered High (bacterial diarrhea, hepatitis A, typhoid/paratyphoid fever) to Moderate (diarrhea-cholera, diarrhea-protozoal, brucellosis) to Low (hepatitis E) if local food or water is consumed.
+Preventive Medicine measures reduced the risk to Low.
+Confidence in the health risk estimate was High.